Scooby Apocalypse: Plot

 Before they can discuss any further, the Beasties start attacking from the roof and start killing the inhabitants in the upper levels of the mall.
 Daisy activates the bombs she set near the upper levels to slow them down.
 When a Beastie comes close to Daisy, Rufus protects her.
-As they get overwhelmed, Fred releases the nanites from his body to take out all the Beasties in the mall at once.
-However, the Nanite King retaliates by using his own nanites to destroy the mall.
+As they get overwhelmed, Fred releases the nanites from his body to take out all the Beasties in the mall at once, but the Nanite King retaliates by using his own nanites to destroy the mall.
 Daphne, Velma, Shaggy, Scooby, Daisy, Cliffy, Scrappy, Quentin, and Rufus all manage to survive by hiding in the sewers, along with a handful of Jonestown citizens.
 After reaching the surface, a jet comes by to pick everyone up and take them to Complex Beta.
 An excited Velma states that with the technological advancements that surpass the Nevada Complex, and with the information of the experimental vaccine Quentin used on Rufus, she can make a cure.

-While Velma starts working on a cure, the Nanite King comes to Velma, referring to her as the Nanites' "mother."
+While Velma starts working on a cure, the Nanite King comes to Velma, referring to her as the Nanites' "mother".
 Because she created them, the Nanite King gives her an offer: a chance for her and her unborn child to join them.
 The Nanite King gives her three days to consider, or they will attack, and kill her with all the other humans.
 Rufus' cell structure becomes unstable and he dies, surrounded by Daisy, Quentin and Velma.
 Before he dies, Rufus tells Velma that he is sorry for everything.

 Three days later, while everyone is sleeping at night, the Nanite King approaches Velma to know her decision.
 Velma offers to go with the Nanite King, as long as the nanites do not hurt anyone else.
 The Nanite King refuses.
 Daphne and Shaggy attack the Nanite King, while Fred sneaks up and merges its nanites with the Nanite King.
 Fred explains that Velma gave him a virus to disable the nanites.
 With all the nanites destroyed, there is nothing keeping Fred alive anymore.
 As he dies again, he tells Daphne he loves her.

 In the following months, the effects of the nanite plague started to decrease.
 Some of the Beasties reverted to their human forms, and eventually regained their intelligence, while others were immune to the cure.
-However, humanity was able to start rebuilding civilization.
-The story ends with Velma giving birth to a baby boy: Frederick Rufus Rogers Dinkley.
+Despite of it, humanity was able to start rebuilding civilization.
+The story ends with Velma giving birth to a baby boy: Frederick Rufus Rogers-Dinkley.
 Shaggy and Velma name Daphne (now living with a still-alive Scrappy) as Frederick's godmother and Scooby-Doo as his godfather.